Ransomware Attack in Atlanta

 It pains us to hear about the ongoing disruption in service that the City of Atlanta is going through, as GDV maintains DRaaS for several municipal and other government entities.
 We’ve performed numerous recoveries which have led to fast resolution after ransomware or other cyber attack.

 Critical systems for first responders and financial portals for customers are pressure points that hackers would love to have access to, and we have mission priority to ensure any disruption in service is minimal for each of these entities.
-For more information, see our video below.
+In the video below Brian Childers, president of Comport Consulting tells how, when a municipality lost its first responder exchange server, putting the lives of all those who depended on its police and fire departments at risk, a Friday night call to Global Data Vault had them back online in a couple of hours.

 *Ransomware as defined by Reuters, “is a type of malware that infects computers networks and then freezes them, with the attackers demanding a ransom in order to restore services.
 The initial assault often comes via a phishing link that someone within the network opens on their email.”